NIEM/NIEM.github.io/reference/artifacts/code-lists/index.md

 descriptors for data used within exchanges and IEPs.
 Code Lists in NIEM use one of two formats: Comma-Separated Values (CSV), or Genericode.

+{:.note}
+>An IEPD developer can define enhanced code lists for an exchange and specify static bindings for NIEM code lists (e.g., GENC).

 {:.features}
 >
 >- simple machine-readable formats (CSV or Genericode)